HOW IT WORKS

 3. All listings are managed by MyGrain Representatives.
 Your personal details remain Anonymous at all times during the negotiation process unless otherwise agreed between the parties.

 4. Parcel Size – Buyers & sellers can make an indicative bid or offer less than the “quantity” listed but not greater than.
+For larger quantities please contact us or complete a buyer request form in the MyStock App.

 Import Export terms